-- a) knowledge: - is familiar with the sensors for measuring vehicle status, their operating principles, - is familiar with the sensors and possibilities and limitations of environmental sensors used today (Radar, Lidar, Ultrasound, Camera Systems), - is familiar with the sensory fusion techniques used in environmental sensing, - is familiar with the methods of processing the data of environmental sensors, - b) skills: - can interpret the data of different sensors, - is able to design an algorithm for simple determination of the environmental situation based on sensor data, - is able to select an appropriate sensor architecture for the implementation of a designated driving support / autonomous vehicle function - c) attitude: - is interested in the latest trends of automotive sensors - is interested in the algorithmization aspect of the sensor information processing tasks - d) autonomy and responsibility: - Being able to work in a team responsibly to design an autonomous vehicle function
+- Is familiar with the sensors for measuring vehicle status, their operating principles. - Is familiar with the sensors and possibilities and limitations of environmental sensors used today (Radar, Lidar, Ultrasound, Camera Systems). - Is familiar with the sensory fusion techniques used in environmental sensing. - Is familiar with the methods of processing the data of environmental sensors.

-18. Requirements, way to determine a grade (obtain a signature), opportunity for repeat/retake and delayed completion
+- Can interpret the data of different sensors. - Is able to design an algorithm for simple determination of the environmental situation based on sensor data. - Is able to select an appropriate sensor architecture for the implementation of a designated driving support / autonomous vehicle function.

+- Is interested in the latest trends of automotive sensors. - Is interested in the algorithmization aspect of the sensor information processing tasks. - d) Autonomy and responsibility: - Being able to work in a team responsibly to design an autonomous vehicle function.